KelsyT/my-digital-garden/_notes/Goofin/The sky was always dark. Because the terrain was twisted and folded among the sky..md

 The structures dominated the Togiak valley at 700 feet tall.
 Someone with good vision could make out the details that were carved into the stone surface all the way from top to bottom.
 The structures outside edges stretched in angles where the ground was flattest.

-Charlie was from far below in the shadow of Ahklun, closest to the belts.
-The lowest inhabited level of Ahklun lovingly referred to as "The Bottom Deck" sat fa off the ground but close enough to retain some of the climate and humidity from the earth below.
+Charlie grew up far below in the shadow of Ahklun, closest to the belts.
+The lowest inhabited level of Ahklun lovingly referred by it's denizens as "The Bottom Deck" sat far above the ground but close enough to retain some of the moisture from the earth below.
+Charlie would look out